 What is the 615 rule?

 Per Georgia Department of Public Health protocols, if someone tests positive, they will be isolated.
-They will then identify all people they had close contact with as defined by being less than six feet away for more than 15 minutes.
+They will then identify all people they had close contact with as defined by being less than six feet away for more than 15 cumulative minutes in a 24 hour period.
 These contacts may then need to be quarantined.
 Keep this in mind as you gather, study together, play video games, attend prayer and praise, or travel off the mountain for essential needs.

-There will be a few changes in light of our current context, but we will continue to encounter Jesus together in chapel on Monday, Wednesday, and Friday from 11-11.35am.
+There will be a few changes in light of our current context, but we will continue to have chapel, where we will encounter Jesus together, on Monday, Wednesday, and Friday from 11-11.35am.

 Where will we meet?

 From February 1-March 12 we will plan to have chapel inside the chapel.